Mr. Props Logo

 • Bed-and-breakfast establishments: B&Bs holding a valid municipal tourism business license operate under a distinct licensing regime and are not governed by the same Airbnb rules Istanbul hosts must follow.

-12. Legislative Developments
+10. Legislative Developments

-Istanbul's short-term rental framework was substantially rewritten by Law No. 7464, which took effect on January 1, 2024, and its implementing regulation was issued under the Ministry of Culture and Tourism.
 No pending bills with formal identifiers have been introduced in the Grand National Assembly as of May 2026 that would materially alter the licensing structure, occupancy limits, or tax obligations established by that law.

 The most recent enacted change affecting hosts was the Ministry of Culture and Tourism's Circular dated March 15, 2025, which clarified building-consent requirements for apartment-block listings and tightened the 25% unit-per-building cap enforcement procedure.
-That circular did not amend Law No. 7464 itself but changed how provincial directorates apply it.

 Hosts should monitor the Official Gazette of Türkiye for any ministerial regulations issued under Law No. 7464, as secondary legislation in this area has moved faster than primary legislation since 2024.

-13. Resources and Contact Information
+11. Resources and Contact Information

 Government Agencies